amansgith/DevStore/README.md

-# KartPic
+# DevStore
-E-commerce Platofrm to buy and sell things
+E-commerce Platofrm to buy and sell things all related to developers daily needs.